-Whilst having a mobile phone may be an alienating prospect for some, having a very basic phone on you that can make and receive calls can be a huge reassurance if you have fallen.
+Whilst having a mobile phone may be an alienating prospect for some, having a very basic phone on you that can make and receive calls can be a huge reassurance in case of falls.
 Ask someone around you to add a couple of contacts to the ‘speed-dial’ function and you will be able to contact those people quickly and easily to alert them of your situation.
-As part of our emergency alarm response we would always try your mobile if we couldn’t hear you over our base unit, so at least we would be able to contact you to ascertain the situation quickly regardless of wherever you are in your property.
+As part of our emergency alarm response we would always try your mobile if we couldn’t hear you over the base unit.
+We would be able to contact you to ascertain the situation quickly regardless of wherever you are in your property.

 If you do not have a pendant alarm or a mobile phone on you, you can try and alert others around you by banging on walls.
 You can also try banging on the floors and radiators although please be cautious when doing this.
 Our pendant alarms have great range to cover the entire home.
 A simple press of the pendant would be all that is needed to notify us you have fallen.
 We then quickly make sure someone responds to you as quickly as possible.

 If your loved one would benefit from extra security at home, a personal alarm is a great idea.
 If you have any questions about our service, please get in touch.
 Our Customer Service Team can be reached on 0800 101 3333 or via email at firstname.lastname@example.org